system76/docs/_articles/touchpad.md

 ---
 layout: article
-title: Hardware - Configure Or Disable Touchpad
+title: Configure Or Disable Touchpad
 description: >
-  Here's how to change how the touchpad functions.
+  Learn how to turn on and configure touchpad functions.
 keywords:
   - touchpad
   - trackpad